-Aori's Google and Bing Ads tools have the same user flow.
+Aori's Google and Microsoft Advertising tools have the same user flow.
 To get started, from the dashboard, go to start button.
 For this example, we'll select Google Ads.

-This is the Google and Bing Ads campaign builder.
+This is the Google Ads and Microsoft Advertising campaign builder.
 You can see the campaign builder is broken down into three steps: Keyword Builder, Ad Builder and the Review.

 First, decide the campaign basics, including the campaign name, dates and budget.
-Here is where you decide which ad platform you would like to sync the campaign, Google and Bing are available.
+Here is where you decide which ad platform you would like to upload the campaign, Google Ads and Microsoft Advertising are available.

 Now we move the keyword building.
 Aori uses lists or what we call banks to multiply two or more groups of words together to create all possible combinations.
 Take a look at this example: